HP Pavilion x360: Review

 HP Pavilion x360

 The touch screen is the main feature that sets HP’s latest product apart from the rest of its competitors.
-Despite the prevalence of Windows laptops that offer touch input, my preference went to the HP Pavilion x360 due to its portability and HP’s inclusion of a stylus in the retail package.
+Despite the prevalence of Windows laptops that offer touch input, I preferred the HP Pavilion x360 due to its portability and HP’s stylus in the retail package.

 This laptop boasts a Full HD (FHD) IPS display; however, it has certain oddities, such as a brightness cap of 250 nits and a colour accuracy that falls short at 45% NTSC gamut coverage.
-Therefore, you should also think about investing in a brighter and more colour-accurate external display if you plan on using this laptop for things like picture or video editing.
+Therefore, you should also consider investing in a brighter and more colour-accurate external display if you plan to use this laptop for things like picture or video editing.
 Although this laptop has a leg up on the competition thanks to its touch input, it does have a few drawbacks.

 Camera and audio quality